Ernyoke/certified-aws-solutions-architect-professional/15-deployment/ssm.md

 - Is a product which lets us manage and control AWS and on-premise infrastructure
 - SSM is agent based, which means an agent needs to be installed on Windows and Linux based AMIs
-- SSM manages inventory (what application are installed, files, network config, hw details, services, etc.) and can path assets
+- SSM manages inventory (what application are installed, files, network config, hw details, services, etc.) and can patch assets
 - It can also run commands and manage desired state of instances (example: block certain ports)
 - It provides a parameters store for configurations and secrets
 - Finally it provides session manager used to securely connect to EC2 instances even in private VPCs